violetcereza/Citywide-Dashboard/README.md

 ## The Back-end

 This "prefs page" was run by [JSON Editor](https://github.com/jdorn/json-editor) but this runs very slowly on page load, and is not customizable enough for the wide variety of dashboard settings.
-I'm working on transitioning the page over to React (the javascript library that Facebook uses for user interfaces). *This is where most work is concentrated: in the /prefsReactJS folder.*
+I'm working on transitioning the page over to React (the javascript library that Facebook uses for user interfaces). *This is where most work is concentrated: in the /prefsReactJS folder.* [view demo](https://cdn.rawgit.com/jeratt/Citywide-Dashboard/master/prefsReactJS/dist/index.html)

 ### Relevant reading about React: